-Fusion AE imported the chromatographic results from the CDS via a file-less data exchange, and then automatically analyzed the results to create a prediction equation for each result.
-The Automated Optimizers then carried out optimum solution searches numerical and graphical optimizers using the user-defined goals presented below.
+Fusion QbD imported the chromatographic results from the CDS via a file-less data exchange, and then automatically analyzed the results to create a prediction equation for each result.
+The Automated Optimizers then carried out numerical and graphical optimum solution searches using the user-defined goals presented below.
 The Numerical Optimizer identified the optimum method presented in Table 2, with corresponding predicted results for the three critical peaks presented in Table 3.

-- USP Resolution of API (Peak 2) from potentially co-eluting impurities (Peaks 1 and 3): ≥ 1.5 - Total Assay Time (set by minimizing Retention Times of last-eluting peaks): \leq 30 minutes.
+- USP Resolution of API (Peak 2) from potentially co-eluting impurities (Peaks 1 and 3): $\geq 1.50$ - Total Assay Time (set by minimizing Retention Time of last-eluting peak): $\leq$ 30.0 minutes.